Huegoxaga/notes/algorithm/blockchain.md

   - Good for enhanced security
   - Good for organization which can distribute to employee.
   - There is a master public key that need to be keep secret.
 It can access all other public key and be used by auditor.
+- Mnemonic is a series of words used to generate a sequence of accounts and its public key and private key.
+  - It is used for the users to easily remember all the accounts it can have with few words.
+  - The mnemonic can be converted into account info by using this [tool](https://iancoleman.io/bip39/)

 ## Smart Contract